smheidrich/non-go-terraform-provider-assessment/README.md

 ... sike!
-The protobuf specs contain fields of type [`DynamicValue`](https://github.com/hashicorp/terraform/blob/bdc38b6527ee9927cee67cc992e02cc199f3cae1/docs/plugin-protocol/tfplugin6.4.proto#L27-L32), which are central to the provider's functioning and contain JSON or msgpack-encoded data that must adhere to a certain format but isn't described in the protobuf files.[^forum]
+The protobuf specs contain fields of type [`DynamicValue`](https://github.com/hashicorp/terraform/blob/bdc38b6527ee9927cee67cc992e02cc199f3cae1/docs/plugin-protocol/tfplugin6.4.proto#L27-L32), which are central to the provider's functioning and represent JSON or msgpack-encoded data that must adhere to a certain format but isn't described in the protobuf files.[^forum]
-There is [something that looks like a spec for these](https://github.com/hashicorp/terraform/blob/bdc38b6527ee9927cee67cc992e02cc199f3cae1/docs/plugin-protocol/object-wire-format.md) in Terraform's repo.
+There is [something that looks like a spec for these](https://github.com/hashicorp/terraform/blob/bdc38b6527ee9927cee67cc992e02cc199f3cae1/docs/plugin-protocol/object-wire-format.md) in Terraform's main repo.
 Other than that, the implementation of the [marshalling/unmarshalling methods](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go@v0.19.0/tfprotov6#DynamicValue) and further usage in Terraform's source code might be useful, too.